 MOD ARB/7/40

-34 4.3 Subject to national law, Members shall endeavour to ensure that administrations* provide and maintain, to the greatest extent practicable, a minimum quality of service corresponding to the relevant CCITT Recommendations with respect to:
+34 4.3 Subject to national law, Member States shall ensure that operating agencies provide and maintain, to the greatest extent practicable, a satisfactory quality of service and above a minimum level taking into consideration the relevant Recommendations of the ITU with respect to:

 Reasons: This proposal is based on CWG/4A2/169.
 This proposal emphasizes the role of Member States in endorsing satisfactory QoS.